 As mentioned above, there are real tools that provide real benefit being built that are powered by AI technologies.
 Yes, AI is still new, but, within 18 months you will see many more tools.
-Brands need to start looking at marketing AI use cases and solutions right now and start experimenting now.
-See where AI can help your organization, and put plans in place to start using AI to assist marketing, sales, and customer support.
-Early adopters may find AI provides capabilities that save costs, accelerate growth, or just make their organizations better.
+Brands need to start looking at AI solutions for marketing right now and start experimenting.
+See where AI can help you, and put plans in place to start using AI to assist marketing, sales, and customer support.
+Early adopters may find AI provides capabilities that save costs, accelerate growth, or just make their organization better.
 Brands who embrace AI sooner may gain an advantage over competitors who don’t.

 Strong Integrations Make A Strong Platform

 The challenges of managing messaging, and the need to bring AI into marketing, sales, and customer service platforms underscores another trend that was clear at INBOUND17.
-Open and integrated equal flexibility, adaptability, and power.
-The platforms and tools that are more open, offer more integrations, and establish good working relationships with their integration partners will offer their customers better tools, and will better adapt to the rapidly changing marketing landscape.
+Open and integrated platforms and tools are more flexible, adaptable, and powerful.
+Vendors that offer more integrations, and maintain good working relationships with their integration partners will offer their customers better tools, that will adapt better to the rapidly changing marketing landscape.
 An open platform with a number of strong integrations is something that everyone should look for in their marketing tools.